1. Ask People to Share your Content

 2. Use Images

 Speaking of numbers, tweets that contain images are 92% more likely to be shared and Facebook posts with photos get 53% percent more likes than those without.
 It’s no mystery why Instagram got over 25,000 users on the day it launched, folks.
-People love pictures, so give them what they want and start reaping the benefits.
+People love pictures, so give them what they want and start reaping the benefits with social media photography.

 3. Don’t be Afraid of the Long Form